obiyoag/track_contents/track5.md

 **Note on Great Vessels:** The great vessels of interest, comprising the ascending aorta and pulmonary artery, are specifically defined due to variations in the fields of view across different scans.
 This uniform definition is crucial for ensuring consistency across evaluations.
 During the assessment, segmentation results for these vessels will be truncated to average lengths measured in healthy subjects, although participants are encouraged to extend their segmentation beyond these lengths.
 Our provided manual segmentations similarly cover more than the defined trunk measurements.

+The selected papers will be published as part of the MICCAI Satellite Events joint LNCS proceedings.([see previous proceedings](https://link.springer.com/book/10.1007/978-3-319-75541-0)).

+Topics may cover (not exclusively):

+- Cardiac anatomy segmentation
+- Cardiac image registration
+- Cardiac modeling
+- Domain adaptation
+- Model generalization

 ## Data